vinitshahdeo/holopin-readme-badge/README.md

 [![Holopin](https://holopin.onrender.com/vinitshahdeo)](https://holopin.io/@vinitshahdeo)
 ```

-For using HTML, please replace `vinitshahdeo` in the syntax below:
+For using HTML, please replace `vinitshahdeo` with your Holopin username in the syntax below:

 ```html
 <a href='https://holopin.io/@vinitshahdeo'>